zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/UNION ALL/UNION [DISTINCT].md

 select * from sale_detail where region = 'shanghai';
 ```

-An example of the UNION operation:
+Following is an example of the UNION operation:

 ```
 SELECT * FROM src1 UNION SELECT * FROM src2;